thomaskopalidis/thomaskopalidis.github.io/README.md

 professional context — any proprietary code or confidential information is **not** included or disclosed.

-> The Agentic RAG system developed during the short-term project
+> The Agentic RAG system developed during the technical assesment (short-term project)
 > at PwC Greece is referenced for portfolio purposes only.
 > No proprietary code, internal documents, or confidential
 > information of PwC Greece is shared or reproduced here.